 Filing a Workers’ Compensation Claim

+For most workers, the first line of defense is a workers’ compensation claim.
 Florida has a workers’ compensation program to protect employees who sustain injury on the job.
 This program is a no-fault system in which you can collect benefits while you’re recovering from a work-related injury.
 Since the system is no-fault, you won’t have to prove your employer was negligent before collecting benefits.
 In exchange for this, however, you forfeit your right to sue your employer for additional damages.

 Other Options for Compensation